bsmith89/human-gut-diversity-manuscript/manuscript.md

 such as resource limitation,
-serve to stabilize two-species interactions, third species can also contribute to these negative feedbacks, sometimes promoting stable coexistance.
+serve to stabilize two-species interactions, third species can also contribute to these negative feedbacks, sometimes promoting stable coexistence.
-Predator and parasite mediated coexistance have been described theoretically [Caswell 1978] and empirically [Paine 1966 (and many others, see Caswell)] The result of a new exploitative interaction on the initial
+Predator and parasite mediated coexistence have been described theoretically [Caswell 1978] and empirically [Paine 1966 (and many others, see Caswell)] The result of a new exploitative interaction on the initial